stephaneVercouillieBMID/slate/source/v2/draft.html.md

 itsme® provides a button <a href="generator" target="blank">https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/ux/buttons-1518207548</a> for you to include in your HTML file.

 ## 3.3.
-Crafting your cryptographic keys URI
+Crafting your client authentication method

-Once you have created your organisation, the next step is to craft your cryptographic keys URI.
 Some itsme® endpoints require client authentication in order to protect entitlement information between interested parties.

 The OpenID Connect Core specifications support multiple authentication methods, but itsme® only supports <i>"private_key_jwt"</i> : it requires that each party exposes its public keys as a simple JWK Set document on a URI accessible to all, and keep its private set for itself.
 For itsme®, this URI can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the <i>"jwks_uri"</i> key.